1787 English cricket season: Opening of the first Lord's ground

 Plaque in Dorset Square to commemorate the site of the original Lord's ground.

 Cricket in 1787 was mostly financed by the aristocratic members of the long-standing and multi-functional Noblemen's and Gentlemen's Club which was based at the Star and Garter on Pall Mall in London.
 The club's members had been largely involved with the hitherto influential Hambledon Club but, as they wanted a venue closer to London than rural Hampshire, they had recently opened the White Conduit Club on White Conduit Fields in Islington.
 The members soon became dissatisfied with conditions there as White Conduit Fields was common land they could not enclose.
 Two of White Conduit's leading lights were George Finch, 9th Earl of Winchilsea, then the president of the Hambledon Club, and Colonel Charles Lennox, the future Duke of Richmond.
 They were aware that Thomas Lord, one of the club's professional bowlers, was reputed to have business acumen and so they commissioned him to find and open a private venue, guaranteeing him against any expenses or losses he might incur.
 Lord negotiated a lease of land belonging to the Portman Estate in Marylebone.
 Now known as Lord's Old Ground, it was a seven-acre field which his workers levelled and enclosed with a high fence.
 It was situated where Dorset Square and Marylebone Station now stand.
 (Note: There have been three Lord's grounds: the Old Ground (1787–1810); the Middle Ground (1811–1813); and the present Lord's Cricket Ground (1814–), which is generally known as Lord's.)

 On Wednesday, 25 April, the following notice appeared in the Morning Herald, a London newspaper:

 The Members of the Cricket Club are desired to meet at the Star and Garter, Pall Mall, on Mon., 30 April.
 Dinner on table exactly at half past five o’clock.
 N.B.
 The favour of an answer is desired.

-The agenda of that meeting is unknown but, less than four weeks later on Monday, 21 May, Lord's new ground staged its earliest known match when White Conduit played against a Middlesex county team.
+The agenda of that meeting is unknown but, less than four weeks later on Monday, 21 May, Lord's new ground staged its earliest known match when White Conduit played against Middlesex.
 No details are known other than a pre-announcement in the Morning Herald on Saturday, 19 May:

 A grand match will be played on Mon., 21 May, in the New Cricket Ground, the New Road, Mary-le-bone, between eleven Noblemen of the White Conduit Club and eleven Gentlemen of the County of Middlesex with two men given, for 500 guineas a side.
 The wickets to be pitched at ten o’clock, and the match to be played out.